 “A ‘Late Date’ favourite.”

-Fiachna Ó Braonain, RTE Radio 1, Ireland
+Fiachna Ó Braonain, RTE Radio 1, IE

 “The German with the Irish heart.

-David Dee Moore, Acoustic Yard Radio Show
+David Dee Moore, David Dee Moore Radio Show, IE

 “One of our own.”

-Eoin O’Neill, Clare FM
+Eoin O’Neill, Clare FM, IE

 “It’s hard to take on classic tunes like that and leave some sort of imprint of your own, but fair play to Martin Praetorius, that’s a fine version of Van Morrison’s ‘Into the mystic’.”

-Ralph Mc Lean, BBC Radio Ulster
+Ralph Mc Lean, BBC Radio Ulster, NI

 “Martin Praetorius retaining a sense of Celtic grace with his version of Van Morrison’s ‘Into the mystic.’
 Who would dare cover Van Morrison in such a brilliant way!”